gsantner/markor/README.md

 <br/>☑️ To-Do: Write down your to-do
 <br/>🖍 Formats: Markdown, todo.txt, csv, ics, ini, json, toml, txt, vcf, yaml
 <br/>📋 Copy to clipboard: Copy any text, including text shared into Markor
-<br/>💡 Notebook is the root folder of documents and can be changed to any location on filesystem.
-QuickNote and ToDo are textfiles
+<br/>💡 Notebook is the root folder of documents and can be changed to any location on the filesystem.
+QuickNote and To-Do are textfiles
 <br/>
-<br/>🎨 Highly customizeable, dark theme available
+<br/>🎨 Highly customizable, dark theme available
 <br/>💾 Auto-Save with options for undo/redo
 <br/>👌 No ads or unnecessary permissions
 <br/>🌎 Language selection -- use other language than on the system
 <br/>
 <br/>🔃 Markor is an offline app.
 It works with sync apps, but they have to do syncing respectively.
 Sync clients known to work in combination include BitTorrent Sync, Dropbox, FolderSync, OwnCloud, NextCloud, Seafile, Syncthing, Syncopoli
-<br/>🔒 Can encrypt your textfiles with AES265.
-You need to set a password at the settings and use Android device with version Kitkat or newer.
-You can use [jpencconverter](https://gitlab.com/opensource21/jpencconverter) to encrypt/decrypt easy on desktop.
+<br/>🔒 Can encrypt your textfiles with AES256.
+You need to set a password at the settings and use Android device with version KitKat or newer.
+You can use [jpencconverter](https://gitlab.com/opensource21/jpencconverter) to encrypt/decrypt easily on desktop.
 Be aware that only the text is encrypted not pictures or attachments.

 ### Privacy<a name="privacy"></a>
-The app doesn't use the internet connection unless external resources (e.g. display image  by URL) are referenced in user generated content.
+The app doesn't use an internet connection unless external resources (e.g. display image by URL) are referenced in user generated content.
 The app is working completly offline, no internet connection required!
 No personal data will be requested or shared with the author or third parties (i.e. calendar or contacts).
 Files can be shared to other apps from inside the app by pressing the share button.
 Files are stored locally in a user selectable folder, defaulting to the device public documents folder.